bitcoinil/bitcoinil.org/GETTING-STARTED.md

 ---

+### Helper functions

+Any helper function that occurs outside of the actual TypeScript component must be kept in the `./src/data/ComponentData.tsx

+---

 ### Data

 If a component requires hardcoded data, such as an array of data to be displayed in the component, this data should be exported from a file of the same name as your component in the `./src/data` folder.